jzhoubu/XAI-Project/README.md

 In 2018, we've come to the 5th year landmark of deep learning really starting to hit the mainstream.
 However, for the majority of people outside the academia, deep learning is still remaining as a mystory, or a black box algorithm.
 Believing deep learning, a high level algorithm associated with math and computer science, makes much more sense when it is trusted for the whole human community, we make tools to help people visualize and better understand what deep learning is doing about during an image classification task.

 ## Summary
-This repo is designed for human-eye to visualize what excatly a CNN network focus on during an image classification task. \
+This repo is designed for **human-eye** to visualize what excatly a CNN network focus on during an image classification task. \
-Further, I would interpret how these visualizer works with CNN architectures, and struggle on better improvement.
+Further, I would **interpret** how these visualizer works with CNN architectures, and struggle for better **improvement**.

 - Doing
     - Organizing CNN visualizer